cjdoris/HuggingFaceHub.jl/README.md

 `model.pipeline_tag` that this model is for the Fill Mask task, and we see from `model.mask_token` that `[MASK]` is the mask token.

+If this step doesn't work, you probably need to authenticate yourself.
+See the Tokens section below.

 ```julia
 HF.infer(model, "The meaning of life is [MASK].")
 ```